 Why Maine Veterans’ Homes?

-Maine Veterans’ Homes is different from other long-term care centers that may have veterans in residence.
-It was created to care exclusively for veterans and eligible family members.
+Maine Veterans’ Homes is different from other long-term care providers that may have Veterans in residence.
+It was created to care exclusively for Veterans and eligible family members.

-This means our staff are trained specifically to care for veterans and their unique needs.
+This means our staff members are trained specifically to care for Veterans and their unique needs.
 Our activities are geared toward specific interests.
 And most importantly, residents gain the companionship of fellow comrades.

 We are proud that many of our staff members have also served and share the same values as our residents.
 They understand the stories and memories they have.
 Many of us have “been there.”

-Simply put, we are veterans and we get it.
+Simply put, we are Veterans, and we get it.
 Our specialized training goes a long way.
-We’re trained to not only look after the health and physical well-being of our residents, but to provide for their emotional needs, as well.
+We’re trained to not only look after the health and physical well-being of our residents, but to provide for their emotional needs, too.